 The underground metro would smoothly connect vital regions of Mumbai.

-The entire project, including the second tunnel phase, is scheduled to be completed in the next eight months.
+The whole project, along with the second tunnel phase, should wrap up in eight months.